Easy Christmas Bauble

 Christmas Baubles Crochet Pattern: 2.4" (6 cm) Baubles

-Leaving a 4" tail, start with a MC, ch 2 (counts as first dc)
+With yarn color 1, leaving a 4" tail, start with a MC, ch 2 (counts as first dc)

 Note: (If you don’t know how to crochet a Magic Circle yet, then ch 2, and work R 1 into the second ch from your hook).